oracle-samples/oracle-db-examples/sagas/README.md

 **Optional** Copy setenv.sh into the bin folder of the Tomcat directory.
 This will add some network and JMS tuning as well as add some additional logging.

 The application is split into 4 components.
 The Travel Agency is a WAR that needs to be deployed into a Tomcat 10 container.
 The Airline and Car applications are standalone Java apps.
-To start the airline, run `mvn exec:java` from the sagabenchmark/airline directory, where N is the number of the airline instance, e.g., 1 would create a participant called Airline1.
+To start the Airline, run `mvn exec:java` from the airline directory.
+Similary, to start Car, run `mvn exec:java` from the car directory.

 To run the driver, run `npm start` (you may need to run `npm install` first to install the JavaScript dependencies).